-Lenin accepted that Soviet Russia could not exist on her own, nor could she grow into a socialist state on her own.
+Lenin accepted that Soviet Russia could not exist on its own, nor could it grow into a socialist state on its own.
 The Bolsheviks hoped that the spark of the October Revolution would ignite the flame of the international socialist revolution.
 This in turn would set the whole capitalist world ablaze and lead to socialism replacing capitalism as the dominant force on the stage of history.

-However, Soviet Russia had inherited an unwanted legacy - war against imperial Germany and her allies.
-She sought desperately to end the war but her appeals to the belligerent nations went unheeded.
+However, Soviet Russia had inherited an unwanted legacy - war against imperial Germany and its allies.
+Soviet Russian sought desperately to end the war but its appeals to the belligerent nations went unheeded.
 The western Allies were appalled by the Soviet desire for a unilateral peace in the east, by the government's repudiation of Tsarist debts and by the call for worldwide revolution.
-Germany would only conclude peace on her terms.
+Germany would only conclude peace on its terms.
 The issue of war or peace split the Central Committee (CC) of the Communist Party in three factions.
 Lenin, ever the realist, wanted peace at any price.
 He was well aware that the Reds had no army; the old army had disintegrated as the soldiers left the front to claim their share of the land.
 The left communists, led by Bukharin, wanted revolutionary war.
 To them appeals to the western Allies for aid or for the conclusion of a peace treaty with Germany were tantamount to the betrayal of the international working-class movement.
 The left communists believed that a revolutionary war would fire workers and peasants for the cause and so lead to the formation of a new army.
 Trotsky hit on a third solution, neither war nor peace.
 He thought that the German army was not capable of launching a new offensive, hence all that Soviet Russia had to do was to sit it out until the socialist revolution in Germany swept away the Kaiser.
 Unfortunately, Trotsky's assessment of German military might was totally incorrect and the German forces moved forward at will - indeed they could have occupied the whole of the country had they so desired.
 However, the German government calculated that it stood to gain more by reaching a negotiated settlement and since Lenin's faction had gained a majority in the CC a peace treaty was signed at Brest-Litovsk on 3 March 1918.
 The left communists' conviction that such a move was a mistake was mirrored by some officials in the German foreign ministry who would have preferred Germany not to have recognised Soviet Russia.
 This would have given Germany a free hand, since as far as Berlin was concerned Soviet Russia did not exist in international law.

 Peace with Germany did not mean that the danger of an armed overthrow of Bolshevik power had disappeared.
 On 23 February 1918 - even before Brest-Litovsk - the Red Army was founded, not to carry revolution beyond the frontiers of Soviet Russia, but to defend the gains of the revolution at home.
 Its moving spirit was Trotsky and he was to fashion it into a very competent fighting force.
-A threat to Bolshevik power materialised in the north, where the British occupied the port of Murmansk in June 1918 to ensure that the munitions there did not fall into German hands.
-Soon Italian, American and Serbian troops arrived as well.
-In the east the Czech Legion, formed of ex-prisoners of war on their way to Vladivostok to be shipped to France, seized part of the Trans-Siberian Railway.
-In the south there were various 'White' armies forming and Ukraine was still under German control.
+A threat to Bolshevik power materialised in the north, where the British occupied the port of Murmansk in June 1918 to ensure that